zjia3624/ELEC5305-Project-530315863/docs/index.md

 Research Question：
-On clean Speech Commands, can a compact CNN trained on Bark spectrograms reach near-baseline accuracy while staying lightweight?
+On clean Speech Commands, can a compact CNN trained on Bark spectrograms reach near-baseline accuracy while staying lightweight.
-We will also test a tiny variant (channels × 0.5) or replace Bark with Mel to study the accuracy–size trade-off.
+We will also test a tiny variant or replace Bark with Mel to study the accuracy–size trade-off.

 Methodology：